 Parents can support their children's mathematics success by showing an interest in what their children are learning and by discovering with their children how what is being learned in class can be applied to everyday contexts.
 Math is everywhere, and parents can help their children make connections between what they are learning at school and everyday experiences at home and in the community - such as cooking at home, shopping at a store, and managing household finances.
 Parents can include their children when cooking at home by asking them to measure ingredients and to double or halve a recipe.
 They can include their children when making decisions at the grocery store by asking them to figure out what is the better deal and to estimate the total cost of items in their cart before proceeding to checkout.
 They can include their children in other ways - for example, when enjoying math-based puzzles and games - and they can create opportunities for mental math estimations and calculations and for making predictions.
-Parents can support their children's learning by encouraging them to complete their mathematics tasks, to practise new skills and concepts, to apply new mathematics learning to experiences at home, and to connect mathematical experiences at home to learning at school.
+Parents can support their children's learning by encouraging them to complete their mathematics tasks, to practise new skills and concepts, to apply new mathematics learning at school.